instagrapi

 cl.load_settings("session.json")

-cl.get_timeline_feed() # check session
+cl.get_timeline_feed() # optional session validity check

 You’ll notice we do a call to cl.get_timeline_feed() to check if the session is valid.
 If it’s not valid, you’ll get an exception.